PDB-REDO/alphafill/docs/man/alphafill-server.rst

 :program:`alphafill-server` is the web application server for alphafill.
 This is a single executable containing everything required to serve AlphaFill as a web service.

+Before running the server, you should have created some AlphaFill files using :program:`alphafill-process` and created a PostgreSQL database with :program:`alphafill-rebuild-db`.

 The **command** argument must be one of:

 start